moretrim/ccHFM/README.markdown

   [#76]: https://github.com/moretrim/ccHFM/issues/76

-- Correct condition on the “Colonial Incorporation” event for Western Sahara.
+- Correct condition on the *Colonial Incorporation* event for Western Sahara.
 The event incorrectly happened for African countries other than Morocco.

 ##### Ported bugfixes